mkoutroumpas/ThroughTheRings/README.md

 This is a simple game aimed at demonstrating a) structural composition concepts that involve very large objects (asteroids, planets, etc.) and b) how Unity technologies such as ECS, URP and ShaderGraph can be used to create a fully-featured commercial entertainment environment.

+First Phase:
-The goal of this first phase of development is to evaluate the spatial properties of the scene and the technique used to facilitate long distances.
+The goal is to evaluate the spatial properties of the scene and the technique used to facilitate long distances.